apollographql/apollo-kotlin/README.md

 ## Migrating to 1.3.x

-Apollo-Android version 1.3.0 introduces several fixes and improvements that are incompatible with 1.2.x:
+Apollo-Android version 1.3.0 introduces some fixes and improvements that are incompatible with 1.2.x.
+Updating should be transparent for simple use cases and your project should compile fine.
+If you're using more advanced features such as custom schema/graphql files location, Kotlin Gradle scripts and/or transformed queries, or if you encounter a build error after updating, read on for details about the changes.

 ### Gradle plugin changes